joagre/ratatoskr/ideas/r.md

 In an application, exactly one of the Satie modules must define a single exported main function.

+Here follows yet another premature Satie example but read it through and an explanation will follow:

 ```
 import std.stdio : writeln